Managing your chronic back pain

 - Give yourself extra time to get things done or to get where you need to go.

 - Do things that make you laugh.
-Laughter really can help reduce stress.
+Laughter can really help reduce stress.